-There is no doubt that small businesses make for a greater percentage of victims when it comes to accounting pitfalls, mostly due to the lack of their experience and resources.
-Enumerated below are some of the steps in which small businesses can avoid these common accounting pitfalls.
+There is no doubt that small businesses make for a greater percentage of victims when it comes to accounting pitfalls, mostly due to the lack of experience and resources.
+Enumerated below are some steps in which small businesses can avoid these common accounting pitfalls.

 Keep Your Records Updated

-One of the crucial mistakes that most small businesses make is to lag in their day-to-day financial statements.
-As there are no dedicated departments that exclusively take care of the finances of these businesses, it becomes rather easy for the administrators to overlook this aspect on a regular.
+One of the crucial mistakes most small businesses make is lagging in their day-to-day financial statements.
+As there are no dedicated departments that exclusively take care of the finances of these businesses, it becomes rather easy for the administrators to overlook this aspect regularly.
 It is vital that your bookkeeping is updated alongside your financial statements throughout the business cycle.
 This is one of the most effective ways to avoid any costly errors that might occur, and it even goes so far as to maximize your business tax returns.

 Differentiate Your Business and Personal Finances